Enable closed captions in Adobe Connect and choose caption providers.

 The Adobe Connect Closed Caption display appears in your Adobe Connect meeting environment.

-Meeting organizers can hire professional captioning providers, or nominate an in-meeting captioner to transcribe the meeting audio.
+Meeting organizers can hire professional captioning providers, or nominate in-meeting captioners to transcribe the meeting audio.

-The meeting participants can choose to view the captions or not, and can customize the caption font size for better readability.
+Meeting participants can choose to view the captions, or not, and can customize the caption font size and color for better readability.
 Each participant can change the size and placement of the floating caption display to best meet their needs.

 On the meeting Preferences dialog, choose the option Closed Captions.